 Many people are now going for a larger number of 2V instead of twelve volt batteries.

 So, how many panels can you put in series?
 What are the solar system facts?
-Let's talk about 230 volt PVs.
+Let us talk about PVs.
 You will need to check out the manufacturer's specifications, but I can tell you that mine put out 36.8V each.